Souplantation and Sweet Tomatoes: History

 In March 2023, ST Three LLC purchased the exclusive rights and intellectual property assets of Souplantation/Sweet Tomatoes.
 One former location in Tucson, Arizona, on Broadway and Wilmot Road had initially been planned to reopen in fall 2023 but ultimately reopened on April 1, 2024.
-The company chose that particular location because it was the most popular location in the state of Arizona.
+A second former location, on Tamiami Trail in Fort Myers, Florida, reopened on June 1, 2026.